 The BCWMC will perform cursory review of permit applications submitted to and provided by the DNR for work in the Bassett Creek watershed involving water appropriations, work in public waters, and other applications involving water resources under jurisdiction of the BCWMC.
 Although reporting back to the DNR is not required, the BCWMC will provide comments as necessary.

-Modifications or Impacts to the Bassett Creek Tunnels
+Bassett Creek Tunnels

-Projects that impact the old or new Bassett Creek tunnels may require coordination with the BCWMC.
+Projects that modify or impact the old or new Bassett Creek tunnels may require coordination with the BCWMC.
 Information regarding the Bassett Creek tunnel requirements is included in Section 8.0.

 Projects Not Requiring BCWMC Review